Free Consultation 510-200-8695

 #cannabisresearch - "When you go back to Dr. Sisley's application to become a bulk grower, there was this [National Institute on Drug Abuse] monopoly.
 [For decades, the University of Mississippi was the only licensed grower of research cannabis in the U.S.]

-And during the Obama administration, they said, "Yeah, we're going to get rid of that.
-We're going to license some additional growers, so we can research the stuff that people are actually using."
-Then that got shut down when the Trump administration came in, but no one knew why.
-Congress was asking why, and it was this big mystery and all these different folks testified before the Senate, and said, "We're working on it, we're going to get it out quickly."
+And during the Obama https://armadalawyers.com/wp-content/uploads/2023/02/blog-03-1.jpgistration, they said, “Yeah, we’re going to get rid of that.
+We’re going to license some additional growers, so we can research the stuff that people are actually using.”
+Then that got shut down when the Trump https://armadalawyers.com/wp-content/uploads/2023/02/blog-03-1.jpgistration came in, but no one knew why.
+Congress was asking why, and it was this big mystery and all these different folks testified before the Senate, and said, “We’re working on it, we’re going to get it out quickly.”

-One of our FOIA lawsuits uncovered the reason why: It was this Office of Legal Counsel opinion that had been requested by Trump administration Attorney General [Jeff] Sessions.
+One of our FOIA lawsuits uncovered the reason why: It was this Office of Legal Counsel opinion that had been requested by Trump https://armadalawyers.com/wp-content/uploads/2023/02/blog-03-1.jpgistration Attorney General [Jeff] Sessions.
 The Office of Legal Counsel basically explained that treaty obligations required the federal government to require DEA to make new rules before it could license additional growers, and in that same opinion, they revealed that for since the dawn of time, since before DEA even existed, the United States has been out of compliance with the Single Convention [on Narcotic Drugs, a 1961 treaty setting international drug regulation standards], because of the NIDA monopoly arrangement, which was kind of crazy.

 It sure would have been nice for Congress to have been able to get that answer when they asked the first, second or third time, but FOIA worked in that case."